soliyanaseyoum/soliyanaseyoum/README.md

 - 👋 Hi, I’m Soliyana Seyoum.
-An IT Student at UDC.
+An IT Support Specialist.
-- 👀 I’m interested in learning more about networking, data analytics + cybersecurity
+- 👀 I’m interested in learning more about networking+ cybersecurity
-- 🌱 I’m currently studying topics like infosec, data structures, etc
+- 🌱 I’m currently studying topics like networking + data structures
-- 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me ... lets connect on LinkedIn

 <!---